Integrate CI-driven scans

 - Replace the

-INVICTI_API_TOKENplaceholder with your actual API token. - If needed, adjust environment variables or parameters to fit your CI/CD environment.
-For a list of all available variables, refer to the linked document.
+INVICTI_API_TOKENplaceholder with your actual API token. - Adjust environment variables to fit your CI/CD environment.

 Basic usage